LeusExMachina/Statistics-blog/homework5/researches5.md

 - (2) The **arithmetic mean** of $n$ values is that value that equates all the positive and negative differences between the mean itself and the single values of the set.

-This second definition does not consider the sum of our $n$ values $x_1, x_2, ... , x_n$, but instead refers to the difference between each of those values and a value $c$. $c$ is the mean $\bar{x}$ if the sum of all those differences (both positive and negative) is $0$, and since all positive and negative differences are equated.
+This second definition does not consider the sum of our $n$ values $x_1, x_2, ... , x_n$, but instead refers to the difference between each of those values and a value $c$. $c$ is the mean $\bar{x}$ if the sum of all those differences (both positive and negative) is $0$, and then all positive and negative differences are equated.
 Translating this intuition into formulas, we will have that:

 $$ \sum _{i=1}^{n}{(x_{i} - c)} $$